amacdonaldai/AI-mini-session/README.md

 - **[CLINE](https://github.com/cline/cline)**: A command-line interface tool that integrates with no-code/low-code workflows to streamline development processes.

+- **[CrewAI](https://www.crewai.com/)**: A collaborative platform powered by AI to help teams brainstorm, organize, and execute creative projects efficiently.

+- **[Gemini](https://gemini.com/)**: A generative AI tool by Google, designed to facilitate content creation and advanced AI applications.

 - **[GPT Engineer](https://github.com/AntonOsika/gpt-engineer)**: A tool that leverages GPT models to assist in generating and refining code snippets based on user inputs.

+- **[Hyper Space](https://hyper.space/)**: A modern, generative browser, incorporating various Agentic tools.

-- **[NotebookLM](https://notebooklm.google/)**: An AI-powered note-taking and research tool developed by Google, designed to help users organize and understand information.
+- **[NotebookLM](https://www.google.com/notebooklm/)**: An AI-powered note-taking and research tool developed by Google, designed to help users organize and understand information.

+- **[OpenAI Swarm](https://github.com/openai/swarm)**: An open-source framework by OpenAI to coordinate multiple agents working collaboratively to solve complex tasks.

+- **[Perplexity](https://www.perplexity.ai/)**: An advanced AI-powered search and Q&A tool, providing precise answers and information from across the web.

 - **[Replit](https://replit.com/)**: An online coding platform that allows users to write, run, and share code in various programming languages.

-- **[Vercel (v0.dev)](https://v0.dev)**: A platform for frontend developers, providing the speed and reliability innovators need to create at the moment of inspiration.
+- **[Vercel (v0.dev)](https://vercel.com/)**: A platform for frontend developers, providing the speed and reliability innovators need to create at the moment of inspiration.

-- **[Hyper Space](https://hyper.space/)**: A modern, generative browser, incorporating various Agentic tools.
+Feel free to explore these resources to familiarize yourself with the tools we'll be using during the workshop.

+---

 <br>

 Feel free to explore these resources to familiarize yourself with the tools we'll be using during the workshop.